jjtorroglosa/MQTTrooper/README.md

 MQTTrooper is a lightweight, flexible, and easy-to-use daemon written in go that listens for commands via MQTT or HTTP and executes them on the host machine.
-It's designed to be a bridge between your IoT devices, home automation system, or any other service that can send MQTT messages or HTTP requests, and the scripts or commands you want to run on your server.
+It's designed to be a bridge between your IoT devices, home automation system, and the scripts or commands you want to run on your server.

 ![diagram](docs/diagram.svg)